From text-based messages to card-based graphical user interfaces, Chat apps support interactivity in many ways.

-To learn more about cards, refer to Create interactive cards and card messages.
+To learn more about cards, see Send card messages.

 Dialogs are windowed, card-based interfaces that your app can open to interact with a user.
 In dialogs, multiple cards can be strung together sequentially, which helps users complete multi-step processes, like filling in form data.

-Contact Bot starts a dialog to gather contact details from a user who issues the
+The Contact app starts a dialog to gather contact details from a user who issues